terenceodonoghue/terenceodonoghue/README.md

 ### JavaScript

 - [Prettier Config Generator](https://michelelarson.com/prettier-config/) - Generate a JSON config you can use for your `.prettierrc` file.
+- [The State of JavaScript](https://stateofjs.com/) - An annual survey on topics ranging from frontend frameworks and state management, to build tools and testing libraries.
 - [TypeScript Type Search](https://microsoft.github.io/TypeSearch/) - A web-based search for @types/\* packages.

 ### CSS